GoogleCloudPlatform/knative-build-tutorials/spring-boot/README.md

 ## Persist cache across builds

-If you run previous build a second time, you will see that it downloads lots of files that were already downloaded during the first build.
+If you run the build a second time, you'll see that it downloads lots of files that were already downloaded the first time.
 It's because Maven is starting the build from the sources and nothing else.

 That makes the build more reproducible but also slower.

-Most of the, it's time safe to share the artifacts that Maven downloads across builds.
+Most of the time, it's safe to share the artifacts that Maven downloads across builds.
 And it usually makes a build much faster.

 Because Knative Build is native to Kubernetes, it can leverage [Persistent Volumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/)